-Before getting started with Angular 2, we must set up our development environment and install required tools to work with angular 2 application.
-We need to decide which tools that we are going to use, to help us work efficiently on our Angular 2 Project.
+Before getting started with the Angular, we must set up our development environment and install required tools to work with the Angular application.
+We need to decide which tools that we are going to use, to help us work efficiently on our Angular Project.

 We need to choose a code editor and install it.
 We also need to choose a language for our development.
 We need to install Package Manager to install/Manage our dependencies.
 The choosing of the Module loader is another important decision.
 In this tutorial, we look at the editors and other libraries that we need and how to install them.